CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 Interface, that allows different types of profiles and requests to be made, with one needing only to mandatorily implement the methods relevant to all profiles and requests respectively.
 #### Dependency Inversion Principle:
+This was a principle that we were extremely cautious about.
+To this end, we made an effort to ensure that our Use Case and Controller classes only referred to classes immediately below them in the hierarchy.
+Further, interfaces were created to add abstraction layers between levels of the code hierarchy as a further precaution.
+In fact, this was one of our major priorities in Phase 2, since we realised there were a few cases of hard dependencies in our Phase 1 code.
+The addition of interfaces, as well as getter and setter methods went a long way in resolving this issue, as well as the conscious avoidance of creating methods that called constructors of lower-level classes explicitly.
+Rather, we took in arguments of primitive types or avoided the dependency by taking the parameter of the class type directly instead of creating one in the higher-level class.
 ## Packaging Strategies